djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 ## Compile-time Operations

 While compiling code, we need to know which pairs of source and destination types can be safely casted.
 To this end, during compile time, we enumerate all the types defined in the program (the compiler has to do this anyways).
 Furthermore, we analyze the memory layout of all classes defined in the program --- this is useful to enumerate phantom classes, as well as to determine which classes might have objects that share the same base pointer.
+In particular, it is useful for us to know the type of the first member object in the class (assuming it doesn't have a vtable pointer at its base) --- we'll see why later.

 We also set up a table containing mappings from source types to valid destination types for casts.
 This table is then loaded into the undervisor when a program begins executing and is referenced during runtime to determine the validity of each cast.